-Ms. Juls Joyner
+Ms. Juls Joyner Administrative Support Associate

-Administrative Support

-Associate

 Ms. Joyner is our departmental Administrative Support Associate.
 She assists with all procedures, forms, protocol, and communications with faculty and other NCCU divisions.
-Ms. Joyner is the contact person for all departmental inquires.
-She is our endall-be-all person without whom we could not smoothly operate!
+Ms. Joyner is the contact person for all departmental inquires except academic advising decisions.
+She is our end-all-beall person without whom we could not smoothly operate!
 If you are wise, you will come to know who she is!